 - Because distilled water is void of any solids, impurities or contaminants it stores beautifully.
 Having an ample supply of bottled water on hand is always a good idea in case of emergencies.
 There is no type of water that is better suited for this job.
 You can store distilled water for up to a year in a cool, dark place.
 Be sure to keep it away from anything with a strong smell such as paints or other chemicals to maintain its pure, fresh taste.

-Distilled water offers us so many uses as well as lifesaving hydration resource in some circumstances.
-Following mother nature’s plan has provided us a valuable system that has resulted in a water essential to our existence.
+Distilled water offers us so many uses as well as lifesaving hydration resources in some circumstances.
+Following mother nature’s plan has provided us a value system that has resulted in water essential to our existence.
 Oh, and on a lighter note, it tastes darn good!